Wham! star George Michael has died

 Story highlights

-- Wham! star George Michael was 53 years-old
+- Wham! star George Michael died at the age of 53

 - Michael's 1987 debut album "Faith" sold more than 10 million copies

-(CNN)British pop star George Michael has died, according to Britain's Press Association (PA) news agency.
-The musician, who shot to fame with the 1980s duo Wham!, was 53 years old.
+(CNN)British pop star George Michael, the musician who first shot to fame with the 1980s duo Wham!, has died, his family said in a statement.
+He was 53 years old.

-PA quoted a statement from Michael's publicist that said: "It is with great sadness that we can confirm our beloved son, brother and friend George passed away peacefully at home over the Christmas period."
+"It is with great sadness that we can confirm our beloved son, brother and friend George passed away peacefully at home over the Christmas period," said the statement which was released by Britain's Thames Valley Police.

 Wham! scored big with hits such as "Wake Me Up Before You Go-Go" and "Careless Whisper."

-His 1987 debut album "Faith" sold more than 10 million copies.
+Michael went on to a successful solo career; his 1987 debut album "Faith" sold more than 10 million copies.
+Many of his hits with Wham! and as a solo artist, are still well-known decades later.

+In a statement, Thames Valley Police said: "At this stage the death is being treated as unexplained but not suspicious."
+The agency said police were called to a property in Goring-on-Thames shortly before 2 p.m. on Sunday and confirmed the death of a 53-year-old man at the scene.

 In 1998, Michael told CNN in an exclusive interview that he was gay.